 The ILTS tests are criterion referenced and objective based.
 A criterion-referenced test is designed to measure a candidate's knowledge and skills in relation to an established standard rather than in relation to the performance of other candidates.
 The explicit purpose of these tests is to help identify, for licensure purposes, candidates who have demonstrated the level of knowledge required to perform satisfactorily in their fields of specialization.
+While candidates receive performance feedback on their ILTS score reports, they do not receive specific information about the items they answered incorrectly.
 The language proficiency tests assess knowledge of the language needed by a bilingual teacher to communicate effectively in everyday school settings.

 All the test objectives and standards developed for the ILTS were reviewed by committees of Illinois educators for relevance to the field of teaching and alignment with state and national standards.
-A content validation survey was then conducted in each field using practicing Illinois educators and teacher educators, who were selected by random sample.
+A content validation survey was then conducted in each field using practicing Illinois educators and higher education faculty, who were selected by random sample.
 Each survey participant reviewed the objectives/standards in his or her field to ensure that only objectives/standards that are important to the job and that are used in Illinois classrooms were selected for testing.
-Test questions matched to each objective/standard were developed on the basis of textbooks, Illinois curriculum guides, and teacher education and licensure standards.
-These questions were developed in consultation with committees of Illinois educators, teacher educators, and other content specialists.
+Test questions matched to each objective/standard were developed on the basis of textbooks, Illinois curriculum guides, and professional preparation and licensure standards.
+These questions were developed in consultation with committees of Illinois educators, higher education faculty, and other content specialists.
 Test questions are field-tested and then continually reviewed to ensure content is current and accurate.
 All tests within the ILTS periodically undergo a comprehensive review to ensure that the tests accurately reflect the minimum content knowledge and basic skills required of the Illinois public school educator.
 Copies of the test objectives/standards for all test fields are available by selecting "Test Frameworks" on the ILTS website.

 Description of the Tests

 The ILTS includes the following categories of tests.
 See "Test Selection" for a complete list of tests.
-For more detailed information about a specific test, refer to the study guide for that test (see "Preparing for the Tests").
+Once there, you can access specific information about each test.

 The Foreign Language: Arabic, Chinese (Cantonese), Chinese (Mandarin), Japanese, and Korean tests each consist of 7 constructed-response assignments and do not include multiple-choice questions.